TheXLreal/AshaOS/README.en.md

 ## Install

-**Pixel 5 OTA:** Only update a compatible existing AshaOS installation on `redfin`.
+(hmm.. usually at first "adb reboot bootloader" then unlock, install boot and dtbo and vendor_boot) Chatgpt -> **Pixel 5 OTA:** Only update a compatible existing AshaOS installation on `redfin`.
 Back up your data and charge the phone.
 Enter AshaOS recovery and select **Apply update → Apply from ADB**, then run: